LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/collections.rst

 ---------------

 A **data structure** lets us hold on to lots of data in a single place.
-It is a programming construct to aggregate lots of values into one value.
+It is a programming construct to aggregate many values into one value.
 Many types of data structures exist in various languages.
 A few examples are lists, dictionaries, arrays, tuples, etc.